Balaji Telefilms - Indian Netflix in the making?

 Run by ethical and able management, its traditional TV serials business has now turned around and is doing good.
 After severing the relationship and exclusivity with the Star channel in 2008, it took them a few years to stabilize this business and since 2013 the TV serials business is on an uptrend.
 (Accumulated cash - It was pre-2008 times that engagement with Star resulted in significant profits and cash in the books).
 They produce almost 1300 – 1400 hours of TV serial content every year.
 Of this almost 40% is hindi and remainder is in regional language.

 Its movie business is not much to talk about and is still evolving and loss making.
 It is gorging on cash accumulated pre-2008.
 The movie quality is below par and only handful of movies have been successful such as Udta Punjab and a few others.
-You can see full list of movies here: https://en.wikipedia.org/wiki/Balaji_Motion_Pictures
+You can see full list of movies here: Balaji Motion Pictures - Wikipedia

 Management speak on latest quarter which clarifies that TV business is doing good.
-Moive business is a challenge: http://www.moneycontrol.com/news/business/hoping-to-have-10-showsair-by-fy17-end-balaji-telefilms_8026481.html
+Moive business is a challenge: Hoping to have 10 shows on air by FY17 end: Balaji Telefilms

 But Balaji seems to be in an inflexion point as it is launching its third business vertical –ALT Balaji (Over the top or OTT, new media platform).